nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Cher is a streamlined, user-friendly application designed specifically for private school teachers who manage attendance and contact information manually.
 By digitizing these tasks, Cher helps educators save time, improve accuracy, and stay organized without the complexity of a full learning management system.
-With a simple command-based interface, Cher enables quick attendance marking, easy access to student and guardian contacts, and efficient data entry that caters to fast typists.
+With a simple command-based interface, Cher enables quick attendance marking, easy access to student and parent contacts, and efficient data entry that caters to fast typists.
-This targeted tool empowers teachers to focus more on student engagement and less on administrative work, making classroom management easier and more effective.
+This targeted tool empowers teachers to focus more on student engagement and less on administrative work, making contact and attendance management easier and more effective.

 * Table of Contents
 {:toc}